eblerjana/pangenie/README.md

 ```

-The result of running the pre-proccessing step will be a set of files to be used in the second step in order to genotype a specific sample.
+The result of running the pre-proccessing step will be a set of files to be used in the second step in order to genotype a specific sample: TODO

 ### Genotyping step